-NOAA-10, launched in September 1986, is on Standby status and is only contacted once per week.
-Even in this role, NOAA-10 still serves as a Search and Rescue signal repeater function to the SAR community.
+NOAA-10, launched in September 1986, is non-operational status and is only contacted once per week.

 Defense Meteorological Satellite Program (DMSP)

 Over the last three years, NOAA and the US Air Force successfully completed the safe and efficient convergence of the five Defense Meteorological Satellite Program (DMSP) military satellites into the NOAA meteorological constellation.
 Initiated via Presidential Decision Directive in 1994, this convergence capitalizes on many of the shared resources and mission requirements of the civilian and military polar-orbiting spacecraft.
 The transfer of operations convergence is an interim step toward development of a single, integrated environmental satellite system designed to meet civilian and military needs.
 The first satellite in the new system will be available for launch in July 2007.